lgbrownjr/ser2bt-bridge/README.md

 ---

 ## Known issues:
 - [ ] For some reason, while connected via bluetooth, one cannot update the OS, or githib repositories.
 A workaround, is to open a `screen` session in the bridge, then perform any update taskes.
-Another workaround would be to ssh into it instead of using bluetoothe.
+Another workaround would be to ssh into it instead of using bluetooth.